Niydzhu/gif-preview-editor/README.md

 # Usage

-1. Import your GIF image with the "Import your GIF !" button.
+1. **Import your GIF** image with the `Import your GIF !` button.
-2. Wait for the application to extract all frames from your GIF.
+2. **Wait** for the application to extract all frames from your GIF.
-3. Select your desired frame in the "Frames" section by clicking on it.
+3. **Select your desired frame** in the "Frames" section by clicking on it.
-4. When you've found the perfect frame, simply click on the "Download updated" button, and the download will start in no time !
+4. When you've found the perfect frame, simply click on the `Download updated` button, and the download will start in no time !

 # PWA